BDO USA, LLP Safe Harbor Data Privacy Statement

 BDO will not disclose an individual's personal information to third parties, except when one or more of the following conditions is true:

-has agreed in writing to provide an adequate level of privacy protection; or
+- has agreed in writing to provide at least the same level of protection as the Principles.

 Permitted transfers of information, either to third parties or within BDO, include the transfer of data from one jurisdiction to another, including transfers to and from the United States of America.
 Because privacy laws vary from one jurisdiction to another, personal information may be transferred to a jurisdiction where the laws provide less or different protection than the jurisdiction in which the information originated.

 BDO takes your security seriously and takes reasonable steps to protect your information.
-To prevent unauthorized access or disclosure, maintain data accuracy, and ensure the appropriate use and confidentiality of information, either for its own purposes or on behalf of our clients, BDO has put in place appropriate physical, electronic, and managerial procedures to safeguard and secure the information we process.
+To help protect personal information from loss, misuse and unauthorized access, disclosure, alteration and destruction; to maintain data accuracy; and to ensure the appropriate use and confidentiality of information, either for its own purposes or on behalf of our clients, BDO has put in place reasonable precautions to protect personal information, including physical, electronic, and managerial procedures to safeguard and secure the information we process.
 However, we cannot guarantee the security of information on or transmitted via the Internet.

 We process personal information only in ways compatible with the purpose for which it was collected or subsequently authorized by the individual.
 To the extent necessary for such purposes, we take reasonable steps to make sure that personal information is accurate, complete, current, and otherwise reliable with regard to its intended use.